 742. Molecular Genetics and Genomics of Human Disease.
 (2) This course will introduce students to applications of molecular genetic and genomic methods for the identification and functional characterization of genes contributing to human disease.
 In addition, complementary lectures will address the application of cell and animal model systems and methods which provide functional insights into the mechanism of action of genes that contribute to disease.
-Typically offered in the fall term.
+Typically offered in the spring term.
 Intended for all graduate students in molecular genetics and genomics (MOGN); open to students in other tracks or programs.

-MCB Electives: Molecular Medicine and Translational Science (MMTS) Focus cell biology knowledge with an intensive examination of the molecular basis of human disease and its' treatment.
+MCB Electives: Molecular Medicine and Translational Science (MMTS) Focus its' treatment.
 The course mixes lectures with a case-based approach to take students through the diagnosis, physiology, pathophysiology, and the molecular mechanisms of several diseases.
 Learning issues are developed by the group, centered upon treatment options, their mechanisms of action, the appropriate design of clinical trials to test new therapies, and the research base for further advances in prevention and treatment.
 MD and PhD facilitators assist with student-led discussions.
 Relevant, current literature is examined.
 Typically offered in the spring term.
 Intended for all graduate students in molecular medicine and translational science (MMTS); open to students in other tracks or programs.

 752. Foundations of Translational Science.
-(2) Builds on the student's basic biochemistry and
+(2) Builds on the student's basic biochemistry and cell biology knowledge with an intensive examination of the molecular basis of human disease and